keithwhor/nodal/README.md

 To install the latest version of Nodal, make sure you have node.js installed.

-You can then run (may need superuser privileges):
+You can then run:

 ```
-$ npm install nodal -g
+$ sudo npm install nodal -g
 ```

 And voila!
 You now have access to the Nodal command-line interface.